PROTECTING GOD'S CHILDREN

 [Note: Because of the nature and purpose of this training, attendees are to be 18 years old or older.]

-Attendance at a "Protecting God's Children" (PGC) session is required for ALL full-time and part-time employees in parishes, Catholic schools, diocesan offices & programs, and for ALL clergy (priests and deacons with faculties of the diocese or who minister in the diocese), as well as seminarians and candidates for the permanent diaconate.
+Attendance at the 3-hr.
+"Protecting God's Children" (PGC) session is required for ALL full-time and part-time employees in parishes, Catholic schools, diocesan offices & programs, and for ALL clergy (priests and deacons with faculties of the diocese or who minister in the diocese), as well as seminarians and candidates for the permanent diaconate.
 Part-time employees also include substitute teachers in schools, those working with Vacation Bible School, and those working in summer youth programs (e.g. Youth Convention, youth camp).

 The only ones exempted from this training are employees who work less than 10 hours per week AND have no access to children or youth.
 The part-time employee has to meet BOTH of these criteria in order to qualify for the exemption.

-In general, those volunteers who have regular access to children and youth at least 10 times per year must attend a PGC training session.
+In general, those volunteers who have regular access to children and youth at least 10 times per year must attend the 3-hr.
+PGC training session.
 Other volunteers who must attend the training include those conducting Teen ACTS Retreats, chaperones for the Diocesan Youth Convention or Youth Camp, those assisting with Vacation Bible School, and those who volunteer with similar activities that have concentrated access to children or youth or that involve overnight stays.

 Other adults may attend, especially if they foresee volunteering in the future in a ministry that will involve access to children and youth.
 Parents and other adults are welcome and encouraged to attend.